primitivefinance/rmm-docs/docs/faq/learn-more/01-glossary.md

 ## Covered Call

-A position in the underlying asset and a short call on the underlying asset.
+A position in the underlying asset and a short call option on the underlying asset.